- Brand name

 - potassium - containing salt substitutes in your food (check the label)

-- any other medicine associated with increases in potassium (e.g. trimethoprim/sulfamethoxazole - an antibiotic)
+- any other medication associated with increases in potassium (e.g. trimethoprim/sulfamethoxazole - an antibiotic)

 - anti-inflammatory pain medicines used to treat arthritis, pain or fever